• Home

 Does a cat with cardiomyopathy need a special diet?

-Low sodium diets, such as Hill’s K/D, are recommended for cats with cardiomyopathy.
+Low sodium diets, such as Hill’s K/D or multi-organ, may be recommended for cats with cardiomyopathy.
 This may decrease the risk of developing congestive heart failure and hypertension.
 Cat treats are often quite salty and should be avoided.
 We may make specific dietary recommendations for your pet’s condition.
-Overall it is most important that your cat eats so if your cat will not eat the recommended diet(s), feed your cat whatever cat food he/she will eat.
+Overall, it is most important that your cat eats so if your cat will not eat the recommended diet(s), feed your cat whatever cat food they will eat.

 Filed Under: Medical